pranavpenugonda/blockchain-ca2/README.md

 ### Fix:
 Update the balance before transferring funds.
 Additionally, use the call method to avoid gas limit issues during transfer, which is considered more secure than using transfer in modern contracts.

-// Withdraw function with reentrancy protection, amount checks, and transfer mechanism
+// Withdraw function with reentrancy protection, amount checks, and transfer mechanism <br>

 function withdraw(uint256 amount) public {
     require(balances[msg.sender] >= amount, "Insufficient balance");